 Does your group love a good GIF?
-If so, this is the perfect game for you.
+If so, this is the perfect virtual happy hour activity for you.

 Here’s how to play: for each round, a new person acts as the judge.
 That person decides on a category and the rest of the group members must pick a gif that they think best matches the category.